Why is my pool still cloudy after shocking it?

 FILTER OR PUMP PROBLEMS: If your pool is cloudy immediately after shocking, it’s not a problem with your pump or filter, but if your circulation is poor, or the filter is dirty or clogs up quickly, or if the pump doesn’t run long enough each day – all of these can create a problem with hazy pool water.

-How much chlorine does it take to clear a cloudy pool?
+How long does it take for a cloudy pool to clear?

 How do you clear up a cloudy pool with baking soda?